painfulcranium/partNumberGenerator/partNumberGenerator-ui/README.md

 ## Assumptions

+You have Node 8.x or 10.x installed (This application needs to be updated to run under Node 12.x+).

 You have pulled this application code, and run `npm install` to make sure all libraries are downloaded.

 You are running the accompanying REST API application in this project and have started it and it is currently running on http://localhost:8080